thevapelabs-io/render-nft/README.md

     yarn install
     ```

-## Chuẩn bị tài nguyên trước khi chạy chương trình
+## Preparing Resources Before Running the Program
-1.  folder các layer hình ảnh - vd: `./layers/boy`
+1. Folder containing image layers - ex: `./layers/boy`
-2.  tại file `index.js` -> trỏ đường dẫn dến đến folder hình ảnh vào input
+2. In the index.js file, specify the path to the image folder in the input:
     ```bash
         const dir = {
             input: `./layers/boy`,